bang-olufsen/mozart-open-api/README.md

 The Mozart API is a auto-generated REST API with async capabilities and WebSocket notification channel for immediate state information.

+On top of the auto-generated API, a helper file, mozart_client.py, has been made that makes the API more pythonic.
+This is the version of the API that we recommend using.

 ## Installation

 The Mozart Open API can be installed with pip.
 For more information about required Python version, check the [PyPI page](https://pypi.org/project/mozart-api/).